UCSF to Expand Child Care at New Location at Mission Bay

 The expansion will increase the number of children enrolled in child care at Mission Bay from 85 to 272 children, ages two months to five years.

 The University Child Care Center at Mission Bay is moving from its current location which is directly north of the Rutter Center on Block 18, to a new modular facility to be built right next door, along the tree-lined pedestrian walkways on Gene Friend Way and Merrimac Street.
-The opening is slated for fall 2017.
+The opening is slated for spring 2018.

 The new facility will feature 18 classrooms, 14,800-square-feet of outdoor play area, two art centers, and a lactation room for nursing mothers.
 The campus community is invited to view the project progress online.